pingcap/tidb/docs/design/2022-04-15-multi-schema-change.md

 ALTER TABLE t ADD COLUMN b INT, MODIFY COLUMN a CHAR(10);
 ```

-If the second sub-job `MODIFY COLUMN a CHAR (10)` fails for some reason(rows have more than ten characters), the first sub-job should be able to roll back its changes (roll back the added column `b`).
+If the second sub-job `MODIFY COLUMN a CHAR (10)` fails for some reason(e.g., a row has more than ten characters), the first sub-job should be able to roll back its changes (roll back the added column `b`).

 This requirement means that we cannot simply publish the schema object when a sub-job is finished.
 Instead, it should remain in a state invisible to users, waiting for the other sub-jobs to complete, eventually publishing all at once when it is confirmed that all sub-jobs have succeeded.
 This method is similar to 2PC: the "commit" cannot be started until the "prewrites" are completed.